 Now put one end of the tubing midway into the full carboy, and get yourself close to the other carboy.
 You will need to be quick on this next step: Suck the air from the tube, pulling the wine with it.
 The moment you get a splash of new wine on your lips, stick the tubing into the new carboy.
 Suction should siphon the wine from one carboy into another.
 It is better to leave some wine in the carboy than to transfer too much sediment.

 Due to the sediment, you will have a lower volume of wine than you thought.
 What to do?
 You have a choice: Add some more commercial wine, or add oak cubes.
 Oak cubes simulate aging wine in oak barrels.
-I add oak cubes for my elderberry wines.
+I add oak cubes for my elderberry wine.
 How many?
 Depends.
 I buy French oak, toasted medium, which are pretty mild.
 A heavy-toasted American oak will be stronger.
 The more powerful the oak flavor, the shorter the time it should stay in the wine.
 In no case would I use more than a handful in a 3-gallon batch.

 If you do add oak cubes, taste your new wine after 3 months to see if it is getting oaky.
 If it is, siphon the wine off the oak cubes into a clean carboy and replace the lost volume with table wine.